kelloggm/icse2020-verifying-object-construction-aec/README.md

 involving the installation of a dependency.
 The home directory of that virtual machine contains a copy of this archive.
 The virtual machine was created using Oracle VirtualBox Version 5.2.34 r133893.

+To login to the VM, use the username and password 'icse2020'.